dcbriccetti/python-text-adventure/README.rst

 Make a list, or draw a diagram of all the places, and for each place:

-* any events that could occur there, their probabilities, and the effect an occurrence would have on your happiness
+* any *events* that could occur there, their probabilities, and the effect an occurrence would have on your happiness

-* any items you might find there, and the probabilities of their being found
+* any *inventory items* you might find there, and the probabilities of their being found

+* any optional *activities* offered there

-* allowable transitions to the other places, including whether certain inventory items (such as a key) are required to go there
+* *transitions* to the other places, including whether certain inventory items (such as a key) are required to go there

 For example, at the library there’s a chance you could find a book on programming, and if you do, you then can